KmolYuan/Pyslvs-UI/README.md

 We have a topological algorithm to combine atlas with:

-+ Same degree of freedom
++ Same degree of freedom.
 + Same number of link.
 + Same number of joint.